MatMath/rpi_HouseAutomation/readme.md

 Problem: I don't have an event emitter I have to loop check.

 ## Setup of Motion:
-install motion: $ apt-get install motion
+Note: Using Motion can burn a SD card since it Write a lot.
+RP4 with Ram is way better. install motion: $ apt-get install motion
 Go into the config: /etc/motion/motion.conf
 Change the Path of the output to be the same as the AWS sync folder.